umanochiocciola/slup/README.md

         /(main executable)
         /(assets)/            (optional)
-               / all the libraries, images and stuff you may need
+               / all the libraries, images and stuff you may need /readme               (optional)
 ```

+(in the readme write non slup dependencies and whatever you want to be printed at the end of the installation)

 the descriptor file will tell slup installer what to do,</br>
 fill it like this